NASA-AMMOS/slim-cli/README.md

 - You're adding new features or fixing bugs in the CLI
 - You're contributing to the SLIM project
 - You want to test changes before publishing

+### Setup Instructions via pip (Recommended for most users)

+As the SLIM CLI is written in Python, you'll need Python 3.7 or later.
+Usually, you'll want to create a virtual environment in order to isolate the dependencies of SLIM from other Python-using applications.
+Install into that environment using `pip`:

+    pip install slim-cli

+This installs the latest SLIM CLI and its dependencies from the [Python Package Index](https://pypi.org/).
+The new console script `slim` is now ready for use.
+Confirm by running either:

+    slim --version
+    slim --help

+To upgrade:

+    pip install --upgrade slim-cli

+Or select a specific version, such as `X.Y.Z`:

+    pip install slim-cli==X.Y.Z

 ### Run Instructions